 During the warmer months of the year, be on the lookout for rattlesnakes.
 I ran into two snakes while hiking in May.

 The mountain can also be climbed in Summer.
 I personally prefer hiking here during the cooler months of the year.
-Even in May, the temperature was over 80 degrees which was warm enough for me.
+Even in May, the temperature was over 80 degrees and was quite warm.
 There isn't much shade available on the route up the south ridge.

 What to Bring